ekampf/gatsby-theme-networked-thought/theme/README.md

 ---
 ```

+Frontmatter supported properties:

 - **title** - By default the page's `title` is its slug unless given a value.
 - **aliases** - Allows adding aliases to a given page.
 In the example above, because there's an alias you could use `[[evergreen]]` to link to the page `Evergreen Notes.md` represents.
+- **private** - Boolean.
+Whether the note is private or not.
+- **hidden** - Boolean.
+Whether the note is hidden or not.
+- **showReferences** - Boolean.
+Whether we want to show references to this note.

 ### Run example